Wall Street Technology Association

 How does Wall Street Technology Association spend its money?

 Wall Street Technology Association directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Wall Street Technology Association tax-deductible?